 #3 Stronger Economy Could Goose Housing Market

 With the election of Donald Trump to the White House, there has been a surge in activity on Wall Street and the Dow has gone well over 19,000 – a record.
 If the economy shows strong growth in 2017 and beyond, this will be a boon to the housing market.

-When there is a stronger housing market, there are usually more mortgage lenders that want to get into the game.
+When there is a stronger housing market, there are usually more subprime mortgage lenders that want to get into the game.
 However, more than 50% of Americans have a credit score under 680, which is well into subprime territory.
-The only way for many of those buyers to get a loan is with a subprime deal.
+The only way for many of those buyers to get a loan is with a subprime mortgage program.

 There is a good chance that the Fed will raise rates in December 2016, but historically, getting a mortgage for 4-5% is still a great deal.
 For subprime borrowers, they will be required to pay a higher interest rate, but this will still be better than paying rent for most borrowers.
-A subprime loan will still be a comparatively good deal for many of these buyers.
+Subprime mortgage loans will still be a comparatively good deal for many of these buyers.